Table of Contents_

 VOCs can cause all kinds of nasty health effects, including but not limited to:

 So what’s the first step in eliminating VOCs?
 Measurement.
-You must first understand your level of exposure before you can improve indoor air quality.
+You must first understand your level of exposure before you can improve indoor air quality with a Dyson Pure Cool Link.
 To do this, you can either purchase a VOC meter, or look for VOC meter rental services to take readings in your building of choice.

-Using an indoor air purifier that’s designed to adsorb VOCs can help filter out many of the harmful pollutants that would otherwise linger in your air.
+Using a great air purifier that’s designed for indoors to adsorb VOCs can help filter out many of the harmful pollutants that would otherwise linger in your air.
 Another good practice is to ensure that your home is well-ventilated.
 Open windows and doors to air out tight spaces as an immediate solution, and keep temperature and humidity regulated to ensure VOC off-gas isn’t released through chemical reactions caused by rising temperatures.

 So what is a VOC monitor?
 Photo-Ionization Detection (PID) is the most commonly used technology to calculate VOC content in the air.
 Sound like gibberish?
 Let me break it down for you:

 Individuals can also use VOC meters to measure pollutants in their homes.
-People with allergies, constant headaches, sinus irritation, asthma, or any breathing disabilities can greatly benefit from routine VOC measurement.
+People with allergies, constant headaches, sinus irritation, asthma, or any breathing disabilities can greatly benefit from routine VOC measurements.

 Using a VOC tester is only part of the battle, though.
 What you really need to know is how to read its findings.
 VOC measurements will typically be displayed in parts per million (ppm), or parts per billion (ppb).

-While a reading of complex compounds from multiple VOCs are common, and obtaining a definitive answer regarding “average” indoor VOC levels is difficult (if not impossible), there are some simple rules to adhere to in order to ensure that you’re doing your part to reduce volatile pollutants in your home.
-Generally speaking, VOC readings less than 1,ooo ppb (1.0 ppm) shouldn’t cause adverse health effects.
+While a reading of complex compounds from multiple VOCs is common, and obtaining a definitive answer regarding “average” indoor VOC levels is difficult (if not impossible), there are some simple rules to adhere to to ensure that you’re doing your part to reduce volatile pollutants in your home.
+Generally speaking, VOC readings less than 1,000 ppb (1.0 ppm) shouldn’t cause adverse health effects.
 Prolonged exposure to contaminants between 1,000 and 10,000 ppb can cause mild health issues, and exposure to pollutants exceeding 10,000 ppb may produce significant issues with continued exposure.

 But keep in mind these are just simple guidelines, without analyzing the specific VOCs in your environment it’s difficult to say how you could react.
 Detailed VOC analysis is a service that’s available if you’re interested (check with local HVAC companies), but it’s usually costly and inconvenient.